dominant-strategies/Quai-Macro-Model/Research/Quai Concepts/Controller.md

 - This is possibly not correct, but it looks like in the old code the reward value was proportional to the base2 log of difficulty times $2^{-(1+kquai)}$ where kquai was set by the controller

+## TBD Spec Updates

+- Errors can be tracked and added to the system but holding off on it until we get more clarity on controller shape
+- Hash ratio and ratio as in the supply.py file can be added in as needed for tracking

 ## Old Code Implementations of Controllers